Handling workplace issues is a tricky job. Are you able to resolve them invariably? No, right? No one really can!

 You cannot fire a deserving employee or his senior/junior just because he is facing any problems with them.
 Do you know how to handle this situation?

-The best method is to communicate his thoughts with the concerned person in the most positive manner and devise a new approach to make sure the same hierarchy issues are not repeated.
+The best method to overcome workplace issues is to communicate his thoughts with the concerned person in the most positive manner and devise a new approach to make sure the same hierarchy issues are not repeated.

-If the employee is quitting because of salary issues, then you need to have the right answers to convince him to stay and help your organisation reach its goals.
+If the employee is quitting because of salary issues, then you need to have the right answers to convince him to stay and help your organization reach its goals.

-Salary negotiation is an acquired art, which requires profound communication skills to make both the parties happy (employee and organisation).
+Salary negotiation is an acquired art, which requires profound communication skills to make both the parties happy (employee and organization).

-You are the sole mediator between the employee and the organisation, so make sure you understand the value of that employee for your organisation, and accordingly, make him an offer that he cannot refuse.
+You are the sole mediator between the employee and the organization, so make sure you understand the value of that employee for your organization, and accordingly, make him an offer that he cannot refuse.

 There are several reasons for workplace conflict.
 It is better described in the next point.

 Conflicts can arise in any department, in any situation, so always be ready for them!